New Pahiatua Swimming Pool

 Collaborating with Bush Aquatic Trust, the provision of a new indoor aquatic facility for Pahiatua has been discussed and investigated over the past decade.

 The proposed indoor aquatic facility is seen as a long-term solution that could cater for future growth in our district.
 The proposed facility isn’t just a pool; the ‘Sprung swimming pool’ design is a year-round hub for swim education, from school programs to private lessons.
-Plus, it caters to club swimming and offers a therapeutic space for older members of the community.
 The pool will operate as a programmed swimming pool, which will also reduce the operating cost.

 With community needs and future growth in mind, this project is an exciting opportunity for Pahiatua and its surrounding communities.